Memorial Day Flag Etiquette & Protocol

 Memorial Day Flag Protocol

 Flag etiquette on Memorial Day is unique.
-At sunrise, flags are to be raised to half staff briskly, then lowered to half staff position where they will remain until noon.
+At sunrise, flags are to be raised to full staff briskly, then lowered to half staff position where they will remain until noon.

 If you are unsure how to properly lower your flag to half staff,